 • The candy melts melt easily in the microwave and they set fast once the mixture hits something cool.
 Work at a decent pace as the mixture will solidify in your bowl after a while!
 Don’t rush, just be aware that this will happen.
 If it does, just re-melt the candy melts.

 • This is my favourite tip: clothes pegs!
 I personally don’t have some fancy cake pop stand, so I needed something to hold them more upright as they set.
 I reached for my clothes pegs to test my weird – yet innovative idea – and they worked like a charm.
-So much so that I even used them to display my Star Wars cake pops for the pictures!
+So much so that I even used them to display my Star Wars inspired cake bites for the pictures!
 They kind of look like little spaceships, which is even better.

-These Star Wars cake pops really are so fun and so easy to make.
+These Star Wars inspired cake pops really are so fun and so easy to make.
 They are the perfect addition to your Star Wars movie night or themed celebration.
 Go wild with your flavour and make them really personal to you.
 I hope you love making them as much as I did.
 Enjoy!

 Happy baking, happy eating!